The Minister is very welcome. I understand it is the first time she has been in the House.

 The Senator mentioned the Circle of Life Commemorative Garden, which was established by the parents of Éamonn Goggin.
 The garden formed part of the Galway itinerary of the panel of jurors on their first visit to Galway.
 They assessed the bid by Galway in situ as well.

 The Senator mentioned the Volvo Ocean Race.
 New citizens to Galway were also mentioned.
 We must ensure that they get involved in this celebration.

 Senator O'Mahony spoke on behalf of his colleague, Senator Maura Hopkins, and talked about legacy.
 Galway has always been a capital of culture and the legacy conference will take place in 2018.
 A group of 64 leaders will come together to determine the focus of the legacy of Galway 2020 because it is important that the initiative continues after the year concludes.
 As someone alluded to earlier, we do not want it to be just a moment in time.
 We must capture and harness the energy and passion generated by the project and deliver that into the future.
 In this way the programme will remain on track.
-I am sure that the programme will inspire people to love where they live and live where they love will become a reality.
+I am sure that the programme will inspire people to love where they live and live where they love.

 I noted the GAA background of Senator O'Mahony.
 I like the fact that he mentioned the symbolism of Galway in terms of Brexit.
 He made the important point that we should heal divisions and make sure that we build and strengthen the relationship between Ireland and the UK.